MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 ## Use `LightGBMRanker` to train a ranking model

-In this section, we use LightGBM to build a model for ranking ...
+In this section, you'll use LightGBM to build a model for ranking ...

 1. Read the dataset.